Ch-iron/go-evm/README.md

-# Go-EVM
+# go-evm

-This repository is a module extracted from [go-ethereum (geth)](https://geth.ethereum.org/) Ver.
+This repository is a Go implementation of Ethereum Virtual Machine (EVM) extracted from [go-ethereum (geth)](https://geth.ethereum.org/) Ver.
 1.14 and made available to EVM only.
 This EVM doesn't test EOF(Ethereum Object Format)

 ## Table of Contents